McMuellermilch/maid-cli/README.md

 ### git repo safeguard

-As an addiotional safeguard to prevent accidentally messing up the structure of git repositories, maid has a build in check when running `clean`.
+As an additional safeguard to prevent accidentally messing up the structure of git repositories, maid has a build in check when running `clean`.
 If current directory is a git repository, maid will ask if you wish to continue.

 <p align="center">
   <img src="resources/maid_resource-screenshot_git-safeguard.png" alt="logo">